• Skip to primary navigation

 bottle of simple syrup, milk, and heavy cream with labels.

-Here are all the ingredients you'll need to make this at home sweet cream cold foam:
+Here are all the ingredients you'll need to make this recipe at home:

 • 2% milk: To get the correct texture, flavor, and consistency of the Starbucks version, make sure to use 2% milk (not 1% or nonfat).
+In a pinch, you can substitute 2% for whole milk.
 The milk helps lighten up the taste of the heavy cream, while also providing some lift and airiness in the cold foam when blended.

 • Cold brew coffee: This recipe pairs perfectly with cold brew coffee.
 You can use a homemade cold brew or purchase a concentrate.